j0shua/angular-intro/homework/homework-one.md

 2. Add validation.
 	- create at least one required field
 	- create at least one email field
+	- error messages should be shown below the input fields
 	- clicking save should NOT save unless the item is valid.
-To represent saving you can console.log to see that it is working.
-(Use $log service instead of console for logging).
+(To represent saving you can console.log to see that it is working.
+Use the $log service instead of console for logging).